 General Facility Rules

-- You must show respect for people and property when using the facility.
-All users are expected to abide by the Code of Conduct of the Canada Games Centre.
+- All users are expected to abide by the Code of Conduct.

-- Wristbands must be worn on your person and be visible at all times.
+- Wristbands must be worn on your person.

 Code of Conduct